-Tropical Agriculture (CIAT) A flow diagram of typical processing steps appears in Figure 8 A method for small scale (3000 liter capacity) production of a nearly balanced pig feed is now possible under nonseptic tropical conditions (Phillips 1977) The SCP resulting from this process is not fit for human consumption therefore research activities will be geared to the animal feed market alternative sweeteners Fructose is 1.5 times as sweet as sucrose and therefore would be a feasible alternative.
-It is now possible using the basic processing steps outlined in Figure 9 to produce a high fructose syrup containing 42% fructose 50.52% glucose and 6.8% higher saccharides from various starchy food crops.
-With the additional manipulation of column chromatography separation fructose content may reach as high as 90.95% The future potential for HFS production from cassava will rely to a great extent on world sugar prices and the comparative price of cassava
+Tropical Agriculture (CIAT).
+A flow diagram of typical processing steps appears in Figure 8.
+A method for small-scale (3000-liter capacity) production of a nearly balanced pig feed is now possible under nonseptic tropical conditions (Phillips, 1977).
+The SCP resulting from this process is not fit for human consumption; therefore, research activities will be geared to the animal feed market.

+High-fructose syrup.
+Another emerging market for cassava use is in high-fructose syrup (HFS).
+Increases in global consumption of sugar and wide variation in sugar prices in recent years have led to the search for alternative sweeteners.
+Fructose is 1.5 times as sweet as sucrose and therefore would be a feasible alternative.
+It is now possible, using the basic processing steps outlined in Figure 9, to produce a high-fructose syrup containing 42% fructose, 50-52% glucose, and 6-8% higher saccharides from various starchy food crops.
+With the additional manipulation of column chromatography separation, fructose content may reach as high as 90-95%.
+The future potential for HFS production from cassava will rely, to a great extent, on world sugar prices and the comparative price of cassava.